geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-24/meeting-transcript.md

 ##### **Geohot** [[00:00:32](https://www.youtube.com/watch?v=eH_0eFcxDFA&t=32)]
 The Intel deal is gone.
 I wrote a thing about Intel.
-It's...
+It's..
 You know, AMD had to fix software.
 Intel needs to do a complete 180.
 I feel like it was worth writing up since I spent a lot of time diving into this stuff.
 Both product lines are pretty much nonsense and dead.